Valerie Vaz: Parliamentary career

 On 24 May 2021, Vaz was criticised after she suggested that the condition of Boris Johnson was exaggerated when he was in intensive care with COVID-19.

 Vaz is chair of the All-Party Parliamentary Group on Epilepsy.

+Due to the 2023 Periodic Review of Westminster constituencies, Vaz's constituency of Walsall South was abolished, and replaced with Walsall and Bloxwich.
+At the 2024 general election, Vaz was elected to Parliament as MP for Walsall and Bloxwich with 33.5% of the vote and a majority of 4,914.